 The two-hundred-year history of the National Museum of Antiquities comes to life in a dazzling light show that is projected onto the Egyptian temple in the museum’s central hall.
-The four-minute spectacle can be seen every day at 11:30, 13:30 (English soundtrack) and 15:30.
+The four-minute spectacle can be seen every day at 11:30.
 These times may vary in response to specific circumstances.

 Light show with music and spoken narrative

 The light show consists of spectacular images, music, and a spoken narrative with highlights from the 200 years of the museum’s existence.
 The light show is projected onto the 2,000-year-old Egyptian temple.
 The spoken story includes a brief account of the temple’s history and its journey to Leiden in the 1970s.
 The temple itself appears to burst apart in an eruption of brightly-coloured rays of light and then to be rebuilt, one stone at a time.
 This sequence is followed by images of a series of masterpieces from the collection in superb projections.